To create an audit trail, follow the money.

 This is not to be confused with the legal concept where, if you are a sole proprietor, you are your business.

 If / when you are audited by the Canada Revenue Agency or the Internal Revenue Service, they will want to see proof of your business income and expenses claimed.
-One way to provide that proof is ...
+Ways to provide that proof are:

-This type of visual audit trail allows you to avoid intermingling business transactions with your personal accounts.
-It just makes everything more complicated than it needs to be when the two are mixed.
-It increases the risk of overstating your business expenses by reporting personal expenses on your T2125 or Schedule C, which is not allowed ... or inadvertently understating your business income.
+Intermingling business transactions with your personal accounts increases the risk of overstating your business expenses by reporting personal expenses, or inadvertently understating your business income, on your T2125 form or Schedule C, which is not allowed.

 Does The IRS Need Receipts?